tookit/vue-material-admin/README.md

 * will remove some useless code because of the vuetify framework updates
 * may add vue-nuxt support
 * may add vuex support and sample code
 * will refactor the whole code

-## Migration to Vuetify 2.x
-TODO:
-* Media flex list
-* Colors in theme settings
-* login box title
-* login box buttons alignement

 ## Introduction
 Vue Material Admin Template is a [Vue](https://vuejs.org/index.html/) Based Material Design Admin Template.